sparkle-project/sparkle-project.github.io/documentation/sparkle-cli/index.md

 ### Caveats

 There are caveats for updating applications you do not own with sparkle-cli.
-For example an app may implement Sparkle's delegate methods for using a custom version comparator or feed URL, but sparkle-cli has no way of knowing to use these if they are not extractable externally.
+For example an app may implement Sparkle's delegate methods for using a custom version comparator (which is deprecated) or feed URL, but sparkle-cli has no way of knowing to use these automatically if they are not extractable externally.

-On macOS 13 (Ventura) and later, users will need to approve external updaters like sparkle-cli to make modifications to update other developer's applications.
-If you use an external updater like sparkle-cli to update your own application, make sure the bundle you're updating and the updater is signed with the same Team ID.